mattparko/liberty-workshop/00_welcome.md

 Welcome to the Open Liberty on OpenShift Workshop.

+This workshop is aimed at exploring both the benefits of managing applications using the Open Liberty operator as well as some of the OpenShift platform features that can improve the day-to-day lives of development and operations teams.

 In this workshop you will:
 * Deploy a sample Java application using the Open Liberty Operator
 * Explore some of the Liberty operator's features, like maintaining application state and providing observability